712 related texts · 8 related myths · Page 1 of 15

 Before Moses died, God showed him the future of every tribe of Israel, a panoramic vision of the land and its leaders stretching across generations.
 The Mekhilta asks: how do we kn...

-We often think of names as just labels, but in Jewish tradition, they're so much more.
+Names is often remembered as just labels, but in Jewish tradition, they're so much more.
 They’re reflections of character, hints of potential, even prayers for the future.
-And someti...
+And some...

 That brings us to a fascinating little detail in Sifrei Devarim, a collection of early rabbinic legal interpretations on the book of Deuteronomy.
 It's all about names and origins, ...